roeintheglasses/turup-s-gambits/Documentation/DATABASE.md

-# Enhanced Database Setup Guide
+# Database Setup Guide

+> **⚠️ NOTE**: With the Colyseus migration, Supabase is now used ONLY for:
+> - User authentication (login/signup)
+> - User profiles and statistics
+> - Game history and replays (after game completion)
+>
+> **NOT used for**:
+> - ❌ Real-time game state (now handled by Colyseus)
+> - ❌ Active gameplay (runs on Colyseus server)
+> - ❌ Game logic (server-authoritative in Colyseus)
+>
+> See [`COLYSEUS_MIGRATION.md`](./COLYSEUS_MIGRATION.md) for the new architecture.

 ## Overview

-This project uses Supabase as the database provider with PostgreSQL as the underlying database engine.
-The database schema has been significantly enhanced to support advanced game features including **Frenzy Mode**, comprehensive replay system, bot player management, and detailed game statistics.
+This project uses Supabase as the database provider with PostgreSQL as the underlying database engine for persistent storage of user data, profiles, and game history.

 ## Prerequisites